Whistle While Your Wife Works: Plot

 The opening sequence is different from many other episodes in that Peter trips during the theme song and injures a stage dancer, consequently puncturing her lung.
 After the fall, Peter complains that his foot is starting to swell up.
 Also, Stewie comes towards the camera screen and suggests they cut from the opening sequence.

 Quagmire returns home from a holiday in Florida and comes to the Griffins' house to tell Peter that he has smuggled some fireworks into Quahog by hiding them in his anus, despite Peter telling him that fireworks are not illegal in Quahog.
 Later on, the Griffins and Quagmire start to play with the fireworks.
 Peter attaches ten M-80s together and shows Quagmire.
-However, the M-80s detonate, detaching all the fingers from his right hand.
-With Joe's help, Peter is able to find his fingers and later gets them reattached to his hand.
-The next day, Peter celebrates getting his fingers reattached by going to The Drunken Clam with Cleveland, Joe and Quagmire, and they decide to continue their celebrations at Pawtucket Brewery after the bar closes.
+However, the M-80s detonate, detaching all the fingers on his right hand.
+With Joe's help, Peter is able to find his fingers and later gets them reattached.
+The next day, Peter celebrates getting his fingers reattached by going to The Drunken Clam with Cleveland, Joe and Quagmire.
+They decide to continue their celebrations at Pawtucket Brewery after the bar closes.
 Peter is behind on his work at the brewery, as he is unable to type due to his hand injury, and Angela threatens to fire him if he fails to catch up, so he asks Lois to help him.
-When Lois agrees to help Peter catch up with his work, Peter attempts to seduce her numerous times.
+When Lois agrees to help Peter catch up on his work, Peter repeatedly attempts to seduce her.
 Later at the brewery, after a final attempt to seduce Lois in his office, she gives in and they have sex in front of their co-worker Opie, who runs away screaming.
 In the end, Peter is caught up with his work and enjoys having Lois help out and have sex with him.

 Meanwhile, Brian reluctantly introduces his family to his new girlfriend, Jillian.
 Stewie discovers she is a dumb blonde, and mocks Brian.
 Peter and Chris take an instant liking to Jillian while Lois and Stewie find her stupidity amusing.
 The next day, Brian goes out with Jillian, where he meets her equally unintelligent friends.
 Stewie warns Brian that the relationship will not succeed, so Brian visits Jillian's apartment to end the relationship, only for her to answer the door while drying off with a towel.
 She proceeds to dry her hair off, causing Brian's libido to take control, and they end up sleeping together instead.
 Waiting in Brian's car, Stewie apparently anticipated this when Brian returns to his car three hours later, so he mocks Brian to the tune of Gary Numan's "Cars", much to Brian's annoyance.